studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

    .walking-speed-age-persons#Walking speed of elderly persons – Healthy persons and persons using walking aids – Laboratory values of $55$ subjects [@virokannas:1998].

-   The walking speed of a person is proportional to the muscular strength available to him, whereby the stretching of the knee joint plays an essential role.
+   The walking speed of a person is proportional to the muscle power available to him, with the stretching of the knee joint playing an essential role.

    Compared with men of the same age, elderly women have substantially less muscle strength: $80$-year-old women $66\%$, $8$-year-old women $54\%$ [@fozard:1998].
    Thus, women tend to be more prone to mobility impairments in old age than men of the same age.